History and use of instant-runoff voting: Czech Republic

 IRV is used to elect leaders of the Green party.

+Estonia

+The small Baltic state of Estonia held its first post-Soviet elections in 1992.
+It used a combination of IRV (for president) and STV (for legislators) — a system that had been popularized by Rein Taagepera, an expatriate Estonian political scientist at the University of California.

 Hong Kong

-IRV is used to elect a small number of functional constituencies of the Legislative Council of Hong Kong, all of which have very small electorates.
+IRV was used to elect a small number of functional constituencies of the Legislative Council of Hong Kong until the 2021 Hong Kong electoral changes.

+Hungary

+IRV has not been used for national or local elections.
+For the first time in 2024, a broad opposition primary election in the 12th district of Budapest was held via IRV, locally known as "instant multi-round voting" ("azonnali többfordulós szavazás").
+Certain organizations, like the Two-Tailed Dog Party and some student unions use IRV to elect their officials.

 India

 IRV is used in numerous electoral college environments, including the election of the President of India by the members of the Parliament of India and of the Vidhan Sabhas – the state legislatures.
 The election is held with IRV, which in the Indian Constitution (Article 55) is called single transferable vote.